solo1h/aws-example/README.md

 Execute the `init.sh` script to install all necessary dependencies and configure the local development environment.

-Run the `build.sh` script to compile and package all artifacts:
+Run the `build.sh` script to build and package all artifacts:
 - `api-service:latest` - Local Docker image containing the API service
 - `mock-emc:latest` - Local Docker image with EMC mock
 - `test/local/s3event.zip` - S3 event processing Lambda